Retiree notices red flags from moving company

-OMAHA, Neb.
-(WOWT) -- A Nebraska retiree decides to live her golden years in a warmer place, but when the movers arrived several red flags jumped up and so did the prices.
+A Nebraska retiree decides to live her golden years in a warmer place, but when the movers arrived several red flags jumped up and so did the prices.

 The last box among many and Dixie Blalock thought hiring a reputable California company online was a good move until the crew arrived.